tommasorigon/India-SequentiaLogit/data-cleaning.md

 ## Selecting eligible women

-First of all, we select only eligible women, that is, ever married women and aged 15 - 49.
+We select only eligible women, that is, ever married women and aged 15 - 49.
 Notice that among eligible women there is **one woman** who declared to be 81; we discarded that women as well, since it seems to be either a transcription error or another kind of gross error.

 ```r